AndrewJia/discordjs/README.md

-# discordjs
+# Pirate Bot

 Discord bot created with JavaScript that plays liars dice (use /help for rules).

+Created using Node.js and discord.js library.
+Completed May 14, 2022.

+## Features
-- slash command integration
+- slash command integration: 9 commands with options
-- clean code - thanks slashcommandbuilder!
-- pirate mode! (or bepis mode, and perhaps one more option?)
+- slashcommandbuilder to organize commands
+- changing bot profile image